subscription-tracking

 3. Tap 'Subscriptions': On the Apple ID screen, scroll down slightly until you see the "Subscriptions" option.
 Tap it.

 4. Authenticate (if prompted): For security purposes, your device might ask you to authenticate using Face ID, Touch ID, or your passcode.
-This ensures only you can access your subscription details.

-Understanding the Subscription Management Screen
+Understanding the Subscription List

 • Active Subscriptions: These are the services you are currently paying for or are on a free trial for, and they will renew automatically.
 For each active subscription, you'll see: